 - Tier A (Tier A is to be considered a minimum requirement for the band programs.
-Requires completion of all the required performances below in order to qualify for compensation.) - 3%

-- Two outside of school day group performances - One rated group performance, District or MSBOA festival, or one additional outside of school day group performance - Two feeder system, city-wide, or regional group festivals, community or additional outside of school performances - One rated solo and ensemble District or MSBOA festival
+Requires completion of all the required performances below in order to qualify for compensation.) - Two outside of school day group performances - One rated group performance, District or MSBOA festival, or one additional outside of school day group performance - Two feeder system, city-wide, or regional group festivals, community or additional outside of school performances - One rated solo and ensemble District or MSBOA festival

-7 Tier B (Requires completion of Tier A in order to qualify for Tier B compensation plus completion of all the performances below.)
+Tier B (Requires completion of Tier A in order to qualify for Tier B compensation plus completion of all the performances below.)
 2% One rated solo and ensemble, District or MSBOA festival One rated group performance, District or MSBOA festival, or one additional outside of school day group performance One group community performance outside the home school Senior High School Vocal Tier A (Tier A is to be considered a minimum requirement for the vocal music program.
 Requires completion of all the required performances below in order to qualify for compensation.)
-9% Six outside of school day group performances One rated solo and ensemble, District or MSVMA festival One rated group performance, District or MSVMA festival One feeder system, city-wide, or regional group festival, community or outside of school performance One rated group performance
+9% Six outside of school day group performances One rated solo and ensemble, District or MSVMA festival One rated group performance, District or MSVMA festival community or outside of school performance